phac-nml/irida/doc/user/administrator/troubleshooting/pipelines/index.md

 ![galaxy-job-information.png][]

-Srolling to the bottom of this screen there is a lot of information about the underlying infrastructure and software:
+Scrolling to the bottom of this screen there is a lot of information about the underlying infrastructure and software:

 ![galaxy-job-information2.png][]